 Furthermore, it doesn’t have to be based around deprivation.
 You can allow yourself a little bit of fun within the context of your overall budget.
 In fact, if you don’t like the word "budgeting," then replace it with the idea that you’re creating a plan or a roadmap around how you’re going to spend your money.

 You wouldn’t drive from Boston to San Francisco without using a map or some type of navigation, would you?
 Then why would you navigate your finances without using some type of roadmap?

 Are you on board with budgeting now?
 Consider these five general guidelines as you put together your first budget:

 Less Is More

 A common rookie mistake is to overload your budget with too many categories.
-You don't need to include how much money you’ll spend on nail polish, gasoline, magazine subscriptions, or on new socks.
+You don't need to include how much money you’ll spend on nail polish, gasoline, magazine subscriptions, or new socks.
 Fewer categories are better.
 A more complicated budget, or one with too many categories, is less likely to be maintained due to the time and energy it takes to keep filling it out.

 If you’re currently spending $400 per month on groceries, don’t assume that next month you’ll be able to crush this down to $100 per month.

 Instead, set incremental goals.
 If you spend $400 on groceries this month, try spending five percent to 10 percent less next month.
 This results in spending between $360 to $380 on groceries.

 Do that for a month or two, and then adjust further down from there.
 Eventually, you'll reach the $300 mark.
 Small incremental changes over time are more sustainable.

 Don't Make Overly Lofty Goals

 If you plan to cut money out of your budget, don't start by trying to slash 60 percent off -- instead, start slowly to ensure you'll stay on track.